-There is nothing you can do to put out a lithium ion battery fire.
-It has to extinguish itself by consuming all available flammable material.
+There's nothing you can do to put out a lithium ion battery fire ... it has to extinguish itself ...

+by consuming all available flammable material.
 This is a huge risk in our state.

-We are supporting our CFA.
-We are supporting our rural communities.
+We are supporting our CFA and supporting our rural communities.
 The Labor Party certainly are not.